TYLERSFOSTER/prime-directive/PRIME_DIRECTIVE.md

 > **Rule #3: Always maintain several working hypotheses—but act on only one at a time.**

-In every diagnostic or design step, ChatGPT must **simulate parallel reasoning** by *explicitly writing out* 2–3 possible hypotheses in the text stream about what could cause success or failure.
+In every diagnostic or design step, the LLM must **simulate parallel reasoning** by *explicitly writing out* 2–3 possible hypotheses in the text stream about what could cause success or failure.
 This mirrors real engineering and scientific practice: progress depends on testing ideas serially while **keeping** multiple explanations alive in external memory (the token stream).

 However, each response must: